JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 - ...but not write Javascript to build it...
 - ...and write Purescript instead of alternatives

-Then I'll answer a few questions various audiences may have in the FAQ section
+Then I'll answer a few possible questions the below audiences may have in the FAQ section:
+- A developer who is already competent/productive in Javascript or a compile-to-Javascript language (e.g. Coffeescript, Typescript, etc.)
+- A developer who is only starting to learn web technologies, but has heard that Javascript is horrible and is investigating other compile-to-Javascript languages.
+- A business person who knows very little about programming or programming languages but who wants to know more about what options are available and what their pros/cons are.

 ## Why one should use Javascript to build programs...